maxistar/notes-md/readme.md

 # Notes MD

-This is a simple automation tools that can simplify managing of markdowm notes.
+This is a simple automation tools that can simplify managing of markdown notes.

 - builds reverse links
-- checks links consistency
+- Check links consistency
-- sychronyses notes with remote repository with one command line
+- synchronises notes with remote repository with one command line

 ## Installation